Pre-Med/Pre-Health

-Overview for Pre-Med
+Overview for Pre-Med/Pre-Health

-Admission into medical school and graduate programs in the health sciences is highly competitive.
+Admission into medical schools and graduate programs in the health sciences is highly competitive.
 You need to fulfill specific course requirements and recommended course work in order to become a competitive applicant to both medical school and graduate programs in the health sciences.
 RIT’s pre-med program provides personalized advising to help you become a strong candidate for admission into:

-• Doctoral programs in medicine (MD/DO), dentistry (DDS/DSM), pharmacy (PharmD), physical therapy (DPT), optometry (OD), podiatry (DPM), chiropractic (DC), and occupational therapy (OTD).
+- Doctoral programs in medicine (MD/DO), dentistry (DDS/DSM), pharmacy (PharmD), physical therapy (DPT), optometry (OD), podiatry (DPM), chiropractic (DC), and occupational therapy (OTD).

-• Master’s level programs in physician assistant (PA), public health (MPH), genetic counseling, health systems administration, and pathologists’ assistant.
+- Master’s level programs in physician assistant (PA), public health (MPH), genetic counseling, health systems administration, and pathologists’ assistant.

-• Accelerated nursing programs leading to the BS/RN degree.
+- Accelerated nursing programs leading to the BS/RN degree.

 Access requirements for medical school and graduate programs in the health sciences by reviewing RIT's Pre-Health Advising Checklist.